ml-explore/mlx-examples/llms/mlx_lm/SERVER.md

 This will return a list of locally available models where each model in the list contains the following fields:

-- `"id"`: The Hugging Face repo id.
+- `id`: The Hugging Face repo id.
-- `"created"`: A timestamp representing the model creation time.
+- `created`: A time-stamp representing the model creation time.